 Cash Sweep to Pay a Debt

-Companies borrow money to fund expansion or get cash for the day to day operations.
+Companies borrow money to fund expansion or get cash for day-to-day operations.
 Debts have the ability to impact a company’s balance sheet adversely.
-So, it is very important for a company to pay-off such debts and to ensure stable health of the business.
-Thus, to accelerate the process of paying the debt, a company uses cash sweep.
+So, it is very important for a company to pay off such debts and ensure the business’s stable health.
+Thus, to accelerate the process of paying the debt, a company uses a cash sweep.